albertho425/albertho425/README.md

 # Hi, I’m @maplesyrupweb
 - I'm a lifelong learner and student of most things in tech.
-I'm interesting in web programming, LMS/CMS, audiovisual systems, and automation systems.
+I'm interesting in web programming, LMS/CMS, dashboards, and automation.
 -  Specifically, I like:
     * LMS: ATutor, Canvas and TalentLMS 🎓
     * CMS: WordPress 🙌 with and without headless